tsgates/arch-wiki-markdown/wiki/Fsck.md

 fsck
 ====

-> Summary

-Information on how to use fsck.

-> Related
+Related articles

-Ext4
+-   Ext4

-Btrfs
+-   Btrfs

-fstab
+-   fstab

 fsck stands for "file system check" and it is used to check and optionally repair one or more Linux file systems.
 Normally, the fsck